Zoning Board of Adjustment

-When citizens desire to build a structure, they must submit plans to the Department of Inspection Services at City Hall.
+When citizens desire to build a structure, they must submit plans to the Department of Inspection Services at Dr. Mae Jackson Development Center located at 401 Franklin Avenue or submit plans on line.
 At that point the Building Official will review the plans to see if they conform to the Building and Zoning Code standards, which the city has adopted.
-If strict enforcement of the ordinance creates a hardship for the applicant, the Building Official refers the applicant to the Department of Planning Services to seek relief through the Zoning Board of Adjustment in one or more of the following categories:
+If strict enforcement of the ordinance creates a hardship for the applicant, the applicant is referred to the Department of Planning Services to seek relief through the Zoning Board of Adjustment in one or more of the following categories:

 If the applicant for the building permit cannot conform his plan to the Zoning Code, which regulates land use, yard setbacks, height limits, lot sizes, etc., then he may be able to apply for a variance to the standard.
 In order to grant a variance from an ordinance requirement, the Board must find that a hardship condition exists which is unique, necessary, not only a financial hardship, and was not created by the owner.

 Hardship conditions inherent to the property may include such conditions as irregular lot shape, steep topography, location of existing creeks and trees, placement of existing buildings, or other unusual circumstances, which make code compliance impractical.
-For example, if a variance would permit a structure to encroach into a platted setback in order to avoid cutting down a mature tree, it might be granted on the basis that both the property and the community as a whole would benefit from the preservation of the tree.
-Whereas, if the property owner wants to build a larger house than the platted setbacks on a lot accommodate, the hardship may be considered self-induced and not an appropriate basis for a variance.
+For example, if a variance would permit a structure to encroach into the zoning setback in order to avoid cutting down a mature tree, it might be granted on the basis that both the property and the community as a whole would benefit from the preservation of the tree.
+Example: If the property owner wants to build a larger house than the zoning setbacks on a lot accommodate, the hardship may be considered self-induced and not an appropriate basis for a variance.